snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 You're going to need IAM-based credentials for AWS.
 So get your keys ready and "inv configure_aws_credentials" in the vagrant box.

-NOTE: Make sure the account has permissions for Kinesis and DynamoDB services

 ```bash
 vagrant@spark-streaming-example-project:/vagrant$ inv configure_aws_credentials
 AWS Access Key ID [None]: asdf897asdf798asdf